thedrdu/Projects/Wordle/README.md

 # Wordle Solver

-Given a list of words, gives the best guesses available at each step based on user input. <br />
+Given a list of words, the program uses one-shot learning to compute weights, and gives the best guesses available at each step based on user input. <br />
 Available in C# and Python(outdated).

 ## Instructions